sangupta/comparator/README.md

 * or the attributes may be written in a different order
 * tags without any data may be self-closed

-And thus, there comparison needs markup analysis.
+And thus, the comparison needs markup analysis.

 Features
 --------

+**0.1.1**

+* Support for HTML comments
+* Fixed bug where attribute present in actual HTML was not present in expected HTML

 **0.1.0**